Customer Satisfaction Score

 Now that we have talked about the types of Likert Scale, let me share some tips that will come in handy while writing the Likert Scale questions.

-• Be specific in the questions – If you are asking about the performance of the product, then which product are you talking about?
-To deliver the best results, it is critical to frame your questions correctly with all the supporting details.
+- Be specific in the questions – If you are asking about the product’s performance, then which product are you talking about?
+To deliver the best results, framing your questions correctly with all the supporting details is critical.

 There are many benefits of the Likert Scale

-• Increased response rate – The respondents do not need to think much about the responses or spend time on them.
-Likert Scales offer plenty of different choices that reflect their sentiments to choose from.
+- Increased response rate: The respondents do not need to think much about the responses or spend time on them.
+Likert Scales offers plenty of different choices that reflect their sentiments to choose from.
 This increases the response rate.

-• Analytical data – Likert Scales offer options to the respondents that have a simple yes and no option.
+- Analytical data: Likert Scales offers options to the respondents that have a simple yes and no option.
 The degree of opinion or even a neutral response is easy to quantify at the time of analysis.

 The Drawback of the Likert Scale

-There is one limitation to the Likert Scale.
+There are two major limitations to the Likert Scale.

-If used without any open-ended questions, you will only gather quantitative data and not a qualitative one.
+- No Qualitative Data: If used without any open-ended questions, you will only gather quantitative data and not qualitative ones.

 A 5-point Likert scale is a psychometric response method where respondents can easily answer questions and state their level of agreement in five points.
 The 5-point Likert scale consists of the below points – (1) Strongly Disagree; (2) Disagree; (3) Neither Agree nor Disagree; (4) Agree; (5) Strongly Agree.